faizilham/msc-thesis/main/ch5_general_function.typ

 }
 ```] <lst:TopLevelUtilEx>

-The `passThrough` function behavior is quite unintuitive at the first glance since it only returns an existing value instead of a new one.
+The `passThrough` function behavior is quite unintuitive at first glance since it only returns an existing value instead of a new one.
 There are two ways to handle this case.
 First, we can declare that the function does not use its argument and the return value is an alias to the argument.
 The second way is to declare that the function uses its argument and then return a new utilizable value.
 While the first way is the more accurate description of `passThrough` behavior, we choose the second description in this model since it bypasses the aliasing problem, and if we want to add a more accurate alias analysis in the future it can be easily modified by disabling the return-means-utilize behavior for argument values.

-Lambda functions behave in a similar way to top-level functions, but one main difference is that lambda functions may also affect the utilization of its free variables, that is the variables declared on the higher-level scope than the lambda function's body. @lst:LambdaUtilEx shows the example of lambda functions effect on utilization.
+Lambda functions behave in a similar way to top-level functions, but one main difference is that lambda functions may also affect the utilization of its free variables, that is the variables declared on the higher-level scope than the lambda function's body. @lst:LambdaUtilEx shows the example of lambda functions' effect on utilization.
 In the `testLambda` function, the lambda function assigned to variable `lam` uses its first argument and the free variable `b`.
 Therefore, the values in `a` and `b` are utilized after the `lam(a)` call.

 #listing("Lambda functions utilization examples")[```kt
 fun testLambda() {